 If a vision problem is detected during the vision screening test it is important for you to have a comprehensive eye examination done.
 This is because some eye problems can result in permanent loss of if not detected and treated in time.

 A Comprehensive eye examination should consist of the following tests:

-Visual acuity test—This test measures what you are able to focus at and see clearly at various distances, with each eye individually and with both eyes together.
+Visual acuity test - This test measures what you are able to focus on and see clearly at various distances, with each eye individually and with both eyes together.
 This is vitally important for quick identification of road signs and obstacles on the road eg animals.

-Depth Perception – this tests your ability to judge space and relative distance between objects eg, between an object and a vehicle.
+Depth Perception - This tests your ability to judge space and the relative distance between objects eg, between an object and a vehicle.

 Ophthalmoscopy - This is an internal examination of the eye.
 It can be done through undilated pupils or more thoroughly, through dilated pupils

-Take care to remember that a quick or even free eye exam may not include all of the above and may be at the expense of loosing your vision if vision threatening conditions are not diagnosed.
+Take care to remember that a quick or even free eye exam may not include all of the above and may be at the expense of losing your vision if vision-threatening conditions are not diagnosed.